xavier-tobin/PatternAnnotatedString/README.md

     pattern = "@[A-Za-z0-9_]+",
     inlineContent = { matchedText ->
         inlineTextContent(width = 7.3.em, height = 1.8.em) {
-            // You can use any composable here, but make sure it fits within the above bounds^ UsernamePill(matchedText)
+            // You can use any composable here, but make sure it fits within the bounds you choose^ UsernamePill(matchedText)
         }
     }